emilh91/groupme-api-client/README.md

 ```

 ### Attachments
 When sending messages (bot, direct, or group), you can specify an array of attachments.
-A factory class exists to easily create attachments: `GroupMeApiClient\AttachmentUtils`.
+A factory class exists to easily create attachments: `GroupMeApi\AttachmentUtils`.
 ```php
 public static function makeLocationAttachment($lat, $lng, $name='') public static function makeImageAttachment($image_url)